shawngiese/stellar-conquest/readme.txt

 * AI decision system - Makes intelligent decisions based on configurable play styles
 * Intelligence log - To capture what each player knows about the universe and their opponents

+CHANGES
+To simplify the simulation some decisions:
+* sending ships to battle an opponent star hex first start with a rally starhex for the various desired warships to come together and then travel together for the battle
+* There is a 44th round production run.
+Maybe players build ships in systems that will give them victory points.

 TODO
 Lots os stuff!